figgis/yuv-viewer/README.md

   in the Slave.
 Main usage is to single-step two clips side-by-side to compare them.
 Works regardless of format used
+- Title reflects mode, feature used, including frame number and size.

 Usage
 -----